sequelize/sequelize/README.md

 You can find the documentation and announcements of updates on the [project's website](http://www.sequelizejs.com).
 If you want to know about latest development and releases, follow me on [Twitter](http://twitter.com/sdepold).
 Also make sure to take a look at the examples in the repository.
 The website will contain them soon, as well.
 For a (more or less) complete overview of changes in 1.0.0. take a look at [this blogpost](http://blog.depold.com/post/5936116582/changes-in-sequelize-1-0-0).
+An article about changes in 1.2.1. can be found [here](http://blog.depold.com/post/12319530694/changes-in-sequelize-1-2-1)

 ## Collaboration ##